pwaring/technical-talks/freelancing/slides.md

 # Regular clients

- - Work for the same clients on projects
+ - Multiple projects per client
  - Non-exclusive
  - Retainers are great if available
  - Not many freelancers offer this